Why This Form Is Vital to Contractors (still)

 Use the filled-in, revised payroll form to quickly complete the online payroll system

-Contractors are still finding these forms helpful to their business.
+As mentioned contractors are still finding these hard-copy A-1-131 California certified payroll forms helpful to their business.

 Say you've got a project that you're on for several weeks.
 You're looking at whole new payroll submissions to the DIR website every week.